rmflight/reviews.McDermottMDR/README.md

 * Date of download of PROSITE data. prosite.dat on Mar 17, 2015 shows 198 positive matches for PS00125, and I'm assuming 2018 (hard to tell from file) positive matches for PS00028.

+* Lack of code: Finally, beyond the models provided in Supplemental Table 1, there is no actual code provided to actually create matches to either the training sequences or the thermophilic bacteria, or any sequence of interest.
+I understand not providing PILGram code and application, however this publication is about a "method", and I am surprised the "method" is not available as something that can be run by the reader of the paper.
+This is also disconcerting given that the details of calculating matches to PP-PRE's and TMR-PRE's is not very clear.

 ### Lack of Description